Cardiovascular surgeons Alberto Pochettino, M.D. (right), and Richard C. Daly, M.D.

-At Mayo Clinic, general thoracic surgeons and cardiovascular surgeons are members of the health-care team that work to optimize the patient's condition before, during and after general thoracic and cardiac surgery.
+At Mayo Clinic, general thoracic surgeons and cardiovascular surgeons are members of the health care team who work to optimize the patient's condition before, during and after general thoracic and cardiac surgery.
 This team is specially trained to meet the patient's needs throughout their surgical experience and return home.

 Mayo Clinic's general thoracic surgery practice began in 1915.
-Many surgical innovations still employed throughout the world were developed by general thoracic surgeons at Mayo Clinic in Rochester.
+Many surgical innovations still employed throughout the world were developed by general thoracic surgeons at Mayo Clinic in Rochester, Minnesota.

 Since 1993, Mayo Clinic has routinely surveyed its general thoracic surgery patients.
 Results have been consistent with 98 percent of patients saying they would return to Mayo Clinic for surgery, and 99 percent recommending Mayo Clinic to their family and friends.

-- Training in academic environment with opportunity to publish in peer-reviewed journals and present at national specialty meetings
+- Training in an academic environment with the opportunity to publish in peer-reviewed journals and present at national specialty meetings.

-- Extensive and comprehensive didactic and problem solving conference schedules covering each of the three disciplines of the Thoracic Surgery Residency.
-In addition, the conference schedules will provide excellent preparation for the American Board of Thoracic Surgery examination.
+- Extensive and comprehensive didactic and problem-solving conference schedules covering each of the three disciplines of the Thoracic Surgery Residency.
+In addition, the conference schedules provide excellent preparation for the American Board of Thoracic Surgery examination.

 Joint Surgery and Thoracic Surgery Program